The limit set of non-orientable mapping class groups: Background

 \subsection{List of notation}

-Here we describe some of the more commonly used symbols in the paper. \begin{itemize} \item[] $\os_g$: The compact orientable surface of genus $g$. \item[] $\no_{g}$: The compact non-orientable surface of genus $g$. \item[] $\iota$: The deck transformation of the orientation double cover of a non-orientable surface. \item[] $\teich(S)$: The Teichm\"uller space of $S$. \item[] $\systole(\no_d)$: The set of points in $\teich(\no_d)$ where no one-sided curve is shorter than $\varepsilon$. \item[] $\mcg(S)$: The mapping class group of $S$. \item[] $\mf(S)$: The space of measured foliations on $S$. \item[] $\pmf(S)$: The space of projective measured foliations on $S$. \item[] $\mf^+(\no_d)$, $\pmf^+(\no_d)$: The set of (projective) measured foliations on $\no_d$ containing no one-sided leaves. \item[] $\mf^-(\no_d)$, $\pmf^-(\no_d)$: The set of (projective) measured foliations on $\no_d$ containing some one-sided leaf. \item[] $\mf(S; \QQ)$, $\pmf(S; \QQ)$: The set of all (projective) weighted rational multicurves on $S$. \item[] $\geolim(\Lambda)$: The geometric limit set of the discrete group $\Lambda$. \item[] $\dynlim(\Lambda)$: The dynamical limit set of the discrete group $\Lambda$. \item[] $\lhyp(M, \gamma)$: The hyperbolic length of $\gamma$ with respect to the hyperbolic structure on $M \in \teich(S)$.
+Here we describe some of the more commonly used symbols in the paper. \begin{itemize} \item[] $\os_g$: The compact orientable surface of genus $g$. \item[] $\no_{g}$: The compact non-orientable surface of genus $g$. \item[] $\iota$: The deck transformation of the orientation double cover of a non-orientable surface. \item[] $\teich(S)$: The Teichm\"uller space of $S$. \item[] $\systole(\no_d)$: The set of points in $\teich(\no_d)$ where no one-sided curve is shorter than $\varepsilon$. \item[] $\mcg(S)$: The mapping class group of $S$. \item[] $\mf(S)$: The space of measured foliations on $S$. \item[] $\pmf(S)$: The space of projective measured foliations on $S$. \item[] $\mf^+(\no_d)$, $\pmf^+(\no_d)$: The set of (projective) measured foliations on $\no_d$ containing no one-sided leaves. \item[] $\mf^-(\no_d)$, $\pmf^-(\no_d)$: The set of (projective) measured foliations on $\no_d$ containing some one-sided leaf. \item[] $\mf(S; \QQ)$, $\pmf(S; \QQ)$: The set of all (projective) weighted rational multicurves on $S$. \item[] $\geolim(\Lambda)$: The geometric limit set of the discrete group $\Lambda$. \item[] $\dynlim(\Lambda)$: The dynamical limit set of the discrete group $\Lambda$. \item[] $\ell_i(\gamma)$: The hyperbolic length of $\gamma$ on the surface $m_i$, where $\left\{ m_i \right\}$ is a sequence in the Teichmüller space.
+We use this when we are only talking about hyperbolic lengths.
+When talking about both hyperbolic and flat lengths, we disambiguate them using the following symbols. \item[] $\lhyp(M, \gamma)$: The hyperbolic length of $\gamma$ with respect to the hyperbolic structure on $M \in \teich(S)$.
 We will suppress $M$ when it is clear from context. \item[] $\lflat(q, \gamma)$: The flat length of $\gamma$ with respect to the flat structure given by the DQD $q$.
 We will suppress $q$ when it is clear from context. \item[] $\mu_{c}$: The probability measure on a transverse arc given by the closed curve $c$. \end{itemize}